 The windswept moors and uncultivated lands of Brittany have long been linked with the ghostly activity of the dead.
 However, the beings that traditionally inhabit these areas in Breton folklore are the malevolent children of the night.
 For it is not only the dead who inhabit the gloom; dangerous and evil beings, who are not of the race of men, roam abroad during the hours of darkness and to encounter them could be fatal for us mortals.

 Many stories, from across the region, warn of the dangers that await those traversing the lonely places after dark.
 The Breton nights belonged to the black dogs and to the korrigans; a race of capricious magical dwarves who emerge from their subterranean domain to haunt the moors and the ancient sites between dusk and dawn.
 They amuse themselves by disturbing the peace of the countryside and playing tricks on passing travellers, never missing an opportunity to entice them to join in their dance, never suffering them to stop until, overcome by fatigue, they fall dead of exhaustion.
-Should a man offend them, he might be forced to dance to death or even consigned to an underground dungeon without any hope of deliverance.
+Should a man offend them, he might be forced to dance to death or even find himself consigned to an underground dungeon without any hope of deliverance.

 Although heard of less than the korrigans, the tall, spectral women known as the phantom washerwomen of the night (kannerez-noz in Breton) were far more feared and to encounter them was often fatal.
 Condemned to forever haunt the washing places and wash their linen at night to atone for their past sins, they entreated unwary men for help in wringing-out their washing.
 If given reluctantly, they were said to break the man’s arm; if help was refused, they pulled the unwilling man into the water and drowned him.
 It was believed necessary for those who aided in wringing the laundry to turn in the same direction as the washerwomen; for if the assistant turned in an opposite direction, he had his arms crushed in an instant.